 Researchers, supported by the CF Foundation, have made tremendous advances to improve the health and quality of life of people with CF. We are committed to providing the tools and resources you need to continuously build upon this work.

-Nontuberculous mycobacteria (NTM) are a group of bacteria that live in soil, swamps and water sources.
+Nontuberculous mycobacteria are a group of bacteria that live in soil, swamps, and water sources.

-There are more than 100 types of NTM, and more are being found every year.
+There are more than 100 types of nontuberculous mycobacteria (NTM), and more are being found every year.
 NTM are very hardy and can survive many disinfectants and severe environmental conditions.
-Types of NTM that are increasingly found among people with cystic fibrosis include Mycobacterium abscessus (M. abscessus) and Mycobacterium avium (M. avium Complex or MAC).
+Mycobacterium abscessus (M. abscessus) and Mycobacterium avium (M. avium Complex or MAC) are the most common types of NTM found in people with cystic fibrosis.

 The group of bacteria that make up the different types of NTM are “cousins” to the bacteria that cause tuberculosis (TB).
 These were often called “atypical mycobacteria” in the past.
 Despite this relationship, NTM are distinct and cause a different lung disease than TB.

 NTM can enter the lungs directly through exposure to the environment.
-It is uncertain if NTM can be passed from one person to another.
-Therefore, you should minimize the risk of cross-infection.
+Because the organisms live in so many different environments, it is difficult to avoid all possible environmental sources of infection.
+Consider taking steps to limit breathing in water, soil, or dust.
+It is unclear if NTM can be passed from one person to another, so consider taking precautions to minimize the risk of cross-infection.

 Watch the webcast below featuring Jerry Nick, M.D., to learn more about:

-NTM lung disease is diagnosed starting with analyzing special cultures of your sputum for the presence of NTM.
+NTM lung disease can be challenging to diagnose.
+NTM is diagnosed by analyzing special cultures of your sputum for the presence of NTM.
 NTM infections can be detected only if these special cultures are ordered by your doctor.
 Clinical guidelines recommend yearly screening for NTM.

 An important thing to remember is that even if NTM is found in your sputum culture, it does not mean that you have NTM lung disease.
 Typically, after a positive culture for NTM, your doctor will confirm it with one or more additional cultures.
-If cultures for NTM are repeatedly positive, your doctor may get a high-resolution chest CT scan to help confirm the diagnosis and find out the extent of the lung disease.
+If cultures for NTM are repeatedly positive, your doctor may get a high-resolution chest computed tomography (CT) scan to look for clues of NTM disease and find out its extent.
+Unfortunately, even with a CT scan, it can be difficult to distinguish NTM lung disease from the normal findings seen in CF lung disease in people who do not have NTM lung disease.

 Even if NTM is found in your sputum culture, it does not mean that you have NTM lung disease.

-Once your CF care team decides that you should be treated for NTM lung disease, you will be started on three antibiotics at the same time.
+Once you and your CF care team decide that you should be treated for NTM lung disease, you will likely be started on at least three antibiotics at the same time.
 You may need to take these antibiotics for 12 months or longer.
-The goal is to clear the lungs of infection.
-This means having a sputum culture that no longer grows NTM.
+Because you would be taking so many medications for such a long period of time, it is important to review any possible interactions with your other medications with all your medical providers and pharmacist.

 Treatment is typically divided into two phases: an intensive first phase followed by a continuation phase.
-During the first phase, you will usually take an oral antibiotic, as well as an intravenous (IV) antibiotic.
-During the continuation phase, you may take one or more oral antibiotics, as well as an inhaled antibiotic.
+During the first phase, you will usually take oral antibiotics, as well as an intravenous (IV) antibiotic.
+During the continuation phase, you may take one or more oral antibiotics, and possibly an inhaled antibiotic.

 The exact combination of antibiotics that your doctor prescribes will depend on the type of NTM that is in your lungs.
 Tests will determine which antibiotics are the best at treating your particular infection.
 More tests are done to watch for side effects or allergies that you might develop during months of treatment.